 I am a fully qualified counsellor and psychotherapist for both children and adults.
 I am a registered member of the BACP (British Association for Counselling and Psychotherapy) and therefore I adhere to their ethical framework and code of conduct which is available from https://www.bacp.co.uk/.

-I work in an integrative way which means that I use a variety of different techniques and skills which I tailor to fit your individual needs.
-This is because I believe every client is different and working integatively allows me to find the right approach for you.
-I combine techniques from the following approaches to counselling:
+I work in a humanistic integrative way which means that I use a variety of different techniques and skills which I tailor to fit your individual needs.
+This is because I believe every client is different and working integratively allows me to find the right approach for you.

 At the core of my practice is my belief that you are the only expert in your life.
 Therefore I believe that every person has the ability to change and that I can provide support and knowledge to help you develop skills that will empower you to cope better with life's challenges.

 - Ascentis Level 2 Awareness in Bereavement Care: The Foundation Course.
 (Cruse Bereavement Care)

 - Level 1 Mental Health Training (Mind).

 - OCD (Obsessional Compulsive Disorder) 1 day training workshop.

 - Living with a narcissist- 1 day training workshop.